 A recent description of Jeff as a songwriter came from East TN singer/songwriter/troubadour Scotty Melton who expanded on Jeff as a songwriter…

 As a songwriter, Jeff Lane turns hillbilly dialect into high English literature.
-He sees metaphors in everyday things that are all too often take for granted.
+He sees metaphors in everyday things that are all too often taken for granted.
 A wedding ring becomes a symbol of life’s unexpected turns: hope and happiness, dreams, despair, lessons learned, loss -and in the end, still hope.
 A steering wheel becomes a metaphor for the brevity of life; the role of chance and of choices; and how swiftly tragedy can strike in the midst of a laugh.
 Jeff’s songs are deeply connected to nature and the mountains of his native East Tennessee.
-The images of hills, trees and old country barns permeate his songs.
+The images of hills, trees, and old country barns permeate his songs.
 He finds the answers to the deepest philosophical questions in the quiet solitude of the countryside.
 His songs reflect that peace of mind and tranquility are as simple as enjoying the sunrise, working on the farm, and appreciating the small pleasures in life.
 Jeff’s lyrics are filled with a common sense of wisdom that is planted firmly in the spirituality of the mountains and mountain folks.
 There is a deep reverence for these folks and their culture in Jeff’s songs, his lyrics filled with old mountain sayings and remedies.
 These songs also reveal an unpretentious sense of humor and a sharp eye for irony.
 Jeff writes about real life in an honest, straightforward manner.
-He writes about love, love lost, hope, sadness, mortality, nature, home, the road, simple thrills, picking by the campfire, cars, girls, family, dreams… he writes about those little ironies in life, and he writes from the point of view of one who has found that the grass is just as green on this side.
+He writes about love, loves lost, hope, sadness, mortality, nature, home, the road, simple thrills, picking by the campfire, cars, girls, family, and dreams… he writes about those little ironies in life, and he writes from the point of view of one who has found that the grass is just as green on this side.
 His songs lift you up, and they do not hide behind false eyelashes and masquerades.
 They are happy, they are sad; they are all about what it means to be alive; and in the end, they offer hope to a world that so often seems without hope.
-As a performer, Jeff is as much a story-teller as he is a songwriter; he is a true performing Singer-Songwriter: he understands the role of a songwriter and the role of a performer.
+As a performer, Jeff is as much a storyteller as he is a songwriter; he is a true performing Singer-Songwriter: he understands the role of a songwriter and the role of a performer.
 He is a natural performer: his guitar picking is precise, whether soft and subtle or hard and heavy, always precise.
 He sings with an air of authority and confidence, yet with a humbleness that endears him to the audience.
 His command of the stage can turn a loud honky-tonk into a listening room with just a few words.
 And perhaps most importantly, as entertainment is about being entertained, he entertains; he lifts the listener up.
-And that is what good music is supposed to do: good performance of a good song is a prescription for the soul.
+And that is what good music is supposed to do: a good performance of a good song is a prescription for the soul.
 Jeff Lane is a healer.